Network conditions simulator

 Delay

-Delays the packet stream.
-You can choose between a static delay or jitter.
+Delay the packet stream, with either a static delay or jitter.

 Drop